GitExl/CTViewer/README.md

 # CT Viewer

 A utility to display Chrono Trigger scene and world maps.
-Supports the North American SNES version and the Steam version.
+It supports the North American SNES version and the Steam version.
+It can display relevant tile and palette animations for the maps, as well as display some animated test sprites.

 ## Usage